-• Under each CAFE and HDPUV FE alternative combination compared to the No-Action Alternatives, the largest relative increases in emissions among the criteria pollutants would occur for SO2, for which emissions would increase by as much as 15.2 percent under Alternatives PC6LT8 and HDPUV14 in 2035, compared to the No-Action Alternatives.
-The largest relative decreases in emissions would occur for CO, for which emissions would decrease by as much as 25.2 percent under Alternatives PC6LT8 and HDPUV14 in 2050, compared to the No-Action Alternatives.
-Percentage increases and decreases in emissions of NO_x and PM2.5 would be less, as small as less than 1 percent.
+- In 2035 and 2050, emissions of SO2 increase under the CAFE and HDPUV FE alternative combinations compared to the No-Action Alternatives, while emissions of CO, NO_x, PM2.5, and VOCs decrease.
+Further, any modeled increases were very small relative to reductions from the historical levels represented in the current CAFE and HDPUV FE standards.
+Relative to the No-Action Alternatives, the modeling results suggest SO2 emissions increases that get larger with increasing stringency of alternative combinations compared to the No-Action Alternatives.
+For CO, NO_x, PM2.5, and VOCs, the emissions decreases get larger with increasing stringency of alternative combinations compared to the No-Action Alter - Under each CAFE and HDPUV FE alternative combination compared to the No-Action Alternatives, the largest relative increases in emissions among the criteria pollutants would occur for SO2, for which emissions would increase by as much as 5.2 percent under Alternatives PC6LT8 and HDPUV14 in 2050 compared to the No-Action Alternatives.
+The largest relative decreases in emissions would occur for CO, for which emissions would decrease by as much as 24 percent under Alternatives PC6LT8 and HDPUV14 in 2050 compared to the No-Action Alternatives.
+Percentage decreases in emissions of NO_x, PM2.5, and VOCs would be less, though reductions in PM2.5 in 2035 (by as much as 4.1 percent under Alternatives PC6LT8 and HDPUV14) and VOCs in 2035 (by as much as 6.1 percent under Alternatives PC6LT8 and HDPUV14) would be greater than those of CO in 2035 (by as much as 3.7 percent under Alternatives PC6LT8 and HDPUV14).
 The smaller differences are not expected to lead to measurable changes in concentrations of criteria pollutants in the ambient air.
 The larger differences in emissions could lead to changes in ambient pollutant concentrations.